Canada Employer of Record (EOR): 2025 Hiring Guide

 What is an Employer of Record in Canada?

 A canada employer of record (EOR) is a third party organization that legally employs workers on your company’s behalf.
-Think of it this way: you find the perfect candidate in Toronto or Vancouver, and you manage their day to day work, projects, and performance.
+Think of it this way: you find the perfect candidate in Toronto or Vancouver, and you manage their daily work, projects, and performance.
 The EOR, meanwhile, handles all the official employment responsibilities.

 This includes: